FarronF/limerick-council-meetings/meetings/2021/10/20-Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 16th June 2021.md

 that for budgetary reasons people would choose this way for their electricity supply but that

 it could end up costing the person more.
+Mr. Leahy noted that when Pre-Pay Power does run
+---
-Mr. Leahy noted that when Pre-Pay Power does run--- out that it is exceedingly difficult to get the system fired back up again and becomes
+out that it is exceedingly difficult to get the system fired back up again and becomes

 expensive and noted the validity of Mr. Lowth’s point.